 - Dress/Attire: Athletic or golf shoes ONLY, non-athletic shorts or pants, and preferably collared shirts or t-shirts are required, wind pants when necessary (NO sweat pants).
+Yoga pants, leggings, or anything similar are NOT appropriate for the golf course and should NOT be worn.
+Doing so will count against participation on every offense.
 No open toed shoes this is a safety concern and cannot be tolerated.
 Not having the appropriate clothing to participate means you did not participate and will receive points off. - Students are required to bring their TTU student ID to class every day. - Students are expected to be on time to class which means allowing for time to check in at the front desk and to dress.
-Your grade depends upon participation and being late means you are not participating. - Each student receives 2 free rounds of golf (Monday Thursday ONLY) at the Rawls Golf Course with their paid course fees, but are NOT required to play them.
-An additional charge of \$15-\$17 per person for cart use per round will have to be paid by the student whenever he/she chooses to play one of their rounds.
+Your grade depends upon participation and being late means you are not participating. - Each student receives 2 free rounds of golf (Monday Thursday ONLY) at the Rawls Golf Course with their paid course fees, but are NOT required to play them as part of the class.
+An additional charge of \$16 \$17 per person for cart use per round will have to be paid by the student whenever he/she chooses to play one of their rounds, if they choose to rent a cart.
+Walking is free.
 Only the student taking the class can use the free rounds and may NOT be shared with friends or family.
 Any non-golf students that you play with will have to pay the Rawls Golf Course greens fee rate for that day and time as well as their own cart fee.